mohitg07/Issue-tracker-app/README.md

 # Issue-tracker-app
-This is an issue tracker website where one can keep track of bugs coming during organisational works Here is the link to my website : https://mohitg07.github.io/Issue-tracker-app/
+This is an issue tracker website where one can keep track of bugs coming during organisational works.
+Here is the link to my website : https://mohitg07.github.io/Issue-tracker-app/

 # Features